 That medicine (Daaroo) which cures the inner diseases is the Wisdom of the Gur-Shabad — the true understanding of the Gur-Shabad through efforts (i.e., Shabad-Vichaar), and then sincere implementation or practice of that Wisdom of the Gur-Shabad in daily life.
 The SGGS confirms it as follows:

 - ਹਉਮੈ ਦੀਰਘ ਰੋਗੁ ਹੈ ਦਾਰੂ ਭੀ ਇਸੁ ਮਾਹਿ ॥ ਕਿਰਪਾ ਕਰੇ ਜੇ ਆਪਣੀ ਤਾ ਗੁਰ ਕਾ ਸਬਦੁ ਕਮਾਹਿ ॥: Ego is a chronic disease, but it contains its own cure as well.
-(This disease of one’s egotism will get cured within only) if (he) grants own favor, and then practices (Shabad-Vichaar) or lives according to the Wisdom of the Gur-Shabad. (sggs 466).
+(This disease of one’s egotism will get cured within only) if (one) favors (himself) — if one practices ‘Gur Kaa Shabad in daily life or if one lives daily life according to the Wisdom of the Gur-Shabad. (sggs 466).

 The Gur-Shabad is like a flowing River.
 Surrendering or giving head is like jumping into this River of Existence, which has no ego.
 Instead, It is a Pure Consciousness that destroys the ego and helps us experience Truth.